 Once you register for a Treebath session, you will receive an email with the name of your guide, their contact information and the meeting point location.
-When you arrive at the meeting point, you will check in with your Forest Therapy Guide and be given a standard Waiver to sign to participate.
+When you arrive at the meeting point, you will check in with your Forest Therapy Guide and be given a standard waiver to sign to participate.

 Can I participate if I am pregnant or otherwise disabled?

 Yes.
-Pregnant women can partake right up until their due date, but we recommend you check with your doctor.
+Pregnant women can join right up until their due date, but we recommend you check with your doctor.
 We welcome individuals with any special needs.
 When you register you are asked to fill out Treebath’s basic health questionnaire so that we can plan our walks accordingly to accommodate any special needs.

 What if I am hungry?

 We recommend you bring whatever you might need on a typical walk of the duration you register for, including water.
 After our session, we will have a brief tea ceremony made from foraged plants and offer a light snack to participants who wish to partake.

 Guides will wait at the meeting point for up to 10 minutes.
 If you find yourself delayed, we ask you contact the guide for your session.

 If you are planning on leaving class early, we ask that you please tell your guide ahead of time.

 Out of respect for other participants please turn off your phone for the duration of your session.